 ATELIER to nani IRO

-Around the corner from the hustle and bustle of Osaka’s financial district is ATELIER to nani IRO, a beautiful studio that acts as the creative hub for all things nani IRO.
+Around the corner from the hustle and bustle of Osaka’s financial district is ATELIER to nani IRO, a beautiful studio that acts as the creative hub for textile brand nani IRO by Naomi Ito.
 You can find the latest nani IRO prints, as well as beautiful archival prints at the nani IRO Museum.

 The ATELIER updates their opening times every month, so make sure to check their blog before you plan a visit.